TMTM

 Shop Now

 At first, Harris Teeter’s Sriracha isn’t too hot, but the spice quickly comes for you.
-It comes out of the squeeze bottle bright and shiny, like a candy button.
-It’s sweeter than the others, not unlike it was made with ketchup.
+It slides out of the squeeze bottle bright and shiny, like a candy button.
+I was surprised to find it sweeter than the others, not unlike it was made with ketchup.
 I really hope that’s not the case.
-But, as for the answer you’ve come here for: Yes, this is a good substitute if you’re really starved for some ‘racha.
+It’s an OK substitute if you’re really starved for some ‘racha.
 But it’s not as good as the real thing.

 trader joes srirachaPhoto credit: Wilder Shaw / Cheapism